 Page spent over two decades with The Barenaked Ladies, writing and co-writing hit songs such as “The Old Apartment,” “If I Had $1000000,” and “Brian Wilson,” among dozens of others.
 Along the way, the band earned accolades from all over the world, sold millions of albums, received two Billboard Awards, and six Juno Awards.
 In 2018, the band, along with Page, were Inducted into the Canadian Music Hall of Fame and the JUNO Awards Hall of Fame.

-Page has also collaborated on two albums and has tour with Toronto’s eclectic Art of Time Ensemble; has written six theatrical scores for the Stratford Festival; and is currently working on a musical with Governor General’s Award winner playwright Daniel McIvor.
+Page has also collaborated on two albums and toured with Toronto’s eclectic Art of Time Ensemble, and he’s has written six theatrical scores for the Stratford Festival.
+Together with Governor General’s Award-winning playwright Daniel McIvor, Page has co-written a musical, Here’s What It Takes.

 In addition, Page has also spoken at TEDx Toronto, and traveled North America as host of TV’s The Illegal Eater.